mitre/cti/USAGE.md

 ## Data Sources and Data Components

-Data Sources and Data Components represent categories of data which can be used to detect techniques.
-Data components are nested within a data source but have their own STIX type.
+Data Sources and Data Components represent data which can be used to detect techniques.
+Data components are nested within a data source but have their own STIX object.

 - A data component can only have one parent data source.
 - A data source can have multiple child data components.